 GDP QoQ Eurozone

 The Eurozone economy used to grow by around 0.6% during 2017, but the economic growth has softened since then.
 The economy grew by 0.4% in the first quarter of last year and it slowed further in Q2, growing by 0.3%.
 In Q3, the GDP was expected to grow by 0.4% again, but missed expectations and only grew by 0.2% that quarter.
 Q4 remained the same again.
 In Q1 of this year, the growth rate of the Eurozone economy was expected to tick higher to 0.3%, although the prelim Flash GDP reading for Q1 surprised us as it moved to 0.4%.
-The economy has slowed in Q2 and the last reading for Q2 came at 0.12%, while in Q3 it slowed further to just 0.1%.
+The economy has slowed in Q2 and the last reading for Q2 came at 0.2%, while in Q3 it slowed further to just 0.1%, where it remained in Q4.
+But, with coronavirus spreading in Europe, and the shut-down, the economy was expected to have contracted by 3.7% in Q1 of 2020, but the contraction was a bit bigger at -3.8%, which was revised a tad higher to -3.6%.
+The GDP fell further in Q2 by 11.8%, while increasing by 12.7% in Q3, which was revised lower to 12.5% later.
+In Q4 restrictions returned again, so the GDP turned negative at -0.7%, while Q1 came at 0.2% which was revised up to 0.6%.
+Q2 GDP showed a 0.8% expansion, while Q3 is expected at just 0.1%.
 Please follow us for coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>